pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 I'm sure I detoured the anti-debug with Scylla Hide, I saw `IsDebuggerPresent` call in a few place but never triggered.
 I also saw the place registering new SEH entry to the exception handler list so i might have something to do with it.

-Virtualization has been a hot topic past few years and I'm interested in it so I wanna pull it off one day for sure!
+Virtualization has been a hot topic for this past few years and I'm interested in it so I wanna pull it off one day for sure!